zyj1729/HW6-HMM/README.md

 ## Tasks and Data
 Please complete the `forward` and `viterbi` functions in the HiddenMarkovModel class.

 We have provided two HMM models (mini_weather_hmm.npz and full_weather_hmm.npz) which explore the relationships between observable weather phenomenon and the temperature outside.
+Start with the mini_weather_hmm model for testing and debugging.
 Both include the following arrays:
 * `hidden_states`: list of possible hidden states
 * `observation_states`: list of possible observation states
 * `prior_p`: prior probabilities of hidden states (in order given in `hidden_states`)
 * `transition_p`: transition probabilities of hidden states
-* `emission_p`: emission probabilities (transition --> hidden)
+* `emission_p`: emission probabilities (hidden --> observation)

-Start with the mini_weather_hmm model for testing and debugging.

-For both datasets, we provide input observation sequences and the solution for their best hidden state sequences.
+For both datasets, we also provide input observation sequences and the solution for their best hidden state sequences.
  * `observation_state_sequence`: observation sequence to test
 * `best_hidden_state_sequence`: correct hidden state_sequence